WokLibCodeClub/.github/profile/README.md

 We will continue with our *Python from the beginning* course, starting with the *Age Calculator* programme which we started last time.

 If you weren't at the last session you can find the code we wrote at these links.
 For the code written on the screen for ***first Python code** you can find the code [here](https://trinket.io/python/0105d627ebcc).
 For the code on the screen for the ***Age Calculator*** as we left it at the end of the last session go [here](https://trinket.io/python/837027a3abc1).
+You can also catch up on the material we covered [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/step1/step1.md).

 ### Trinket account